Writing Good Tests

 Testing in the Agile World

-Diving into Test-Driven Development (TDD)
+Deep Dive into Test-Driven Development (TDD)

 By embracing TDD, we become part of an elite group of developers prioritizing a software project's code quality, maintainability, and long-term success.
 TDD empowers us to create robust applications that stand the test of time.
 This chapter will walk you through writing code using the Test-Driven Development (TDD) approach.